-Painter, screen printer and queer activist, Mariela Scafati (1973) lives and works in Buenos Aires, Argentina.
+Painter and screen printer, Mariela Scafati (1973) lives and works in Buenos Aires, Argentina.
 She uses her painting and serigrapher knowledge as a starting point for her works, where technique is always at the service of a strange formal vitalism.
 Scafati acts without transitions, whether she sews pieces of cloth to compose geometries or when she writes posters that expand the text messages on her phone during a period of militancy, or even when she transfers her intimate bondage practices to the materiality of the painting, the work ends up having a character of body and expression.
 Her works are always a pulse of her most personal interests: desire, the streets, otherness.
 Through this lack of mediation, she achieves the difficult challenge of connecting her formal experiences with her private and political militancies.

 Her work has been recently shown at KW Institute for Contemporary Art (in the context of the 11th Berlin Biennial); Hamburger Bahnhof, Berlin; Storefront for Art and Architecture, NY; MALBA Museo de Arte Latinoamericano de Buenos Aires; MACBA Museo de Arte Contemporáneo de Buenos Aires; MAMBA Museo de Arte Moderno de Buenos Aires; Museo de Arte Moderno de Varsovia; Collegium, Arévalo, Spain; and the galleries Isla Flotante in Buenos Aires and Travesía Cuatro, in Madrid, among others.
 In 2022 she was part of Documenta Fifteen as a member of Serigrafistas Queer and of the exhibition Giro Gráfico curated by Red Conceptualismos del Sur, at the Reina Sofía Museum and MUAC-UNAM in Mexico City.